Follow these steps during the scoping phase of your project:

 Submit the permit applications

-Before you submit an application, you must perform a Quality and Assurances Check (QA/QC).
+Before you submit an application, you must perform a Quality Control check.
 Ask a coworker or supervisor who is not familiar with the project to review the application for completeness and clarity.
-Thorough QA/QCs have been shown to greatly reduce permit issuance times.
+Thorough quality controls have been shown to greatly reduce permit issuance times.

 Follow the steps below to format electronic application documents: